HalimaBouzidi/MLSecPrivacyAudit/README.md

 # MLSecPrivacyAudit
-Framework to evaluate privacy and security attacks on ML models w.r.t. to different tasks and datasets
+Framework to evaluate privacy of ML models using different membership inference attacks.